The Jump (cylindrical print, 2004)

 Tower of Babel (cylindrical print, 2004)

-In the 2004 exhibition, the individual themes seem very diverse and inspired by the technical repeating possibilities of the engraved pipes: The Jump, Tetris, Tower of Babel, Phalanx, Passing by, Panic, Broken telephone.
+In this 2004 exhibition, his individual themes seem very diverse and inspired by the technical repeating possibilities of the engraved pipes: The Jump, Tetris, Tower of Babel, Phalanx, Passing by, Panic, Broken telephone.
 The themes are mundane or historical, but also personal and lucid.
 On first sight, they do not seem to be closely linked to each other, except by involving repetition as an internal principle.
-Although the author’s title hints very lucidly to the depth of the overarching theme, in 2004 his primary interest seems to be mostly focused on emphasizing the conceptual abstract meaning and significance of repetition, so the style and the expression in these prints are completely abstract, minimalist, and symbolical: the people are deduced to basic-line figures, the colors are black-and-white or primary, and the use of form and expressive means is minimal.
+Although the author’s exhibition title hints very lucidly to the depth of the overarching theme, in 2004 his primary interest seems to be mostly focused on emphasizing the conceptual abstract meaning and significance of repetition, so the style and the expression in these prints are completely abstract, minimalist, and symbolical: the people are deduced to basic-line figures, the colors are black-and-white or primary, and the use of form and expressive means is minimal.
 Also by choosing repetition as his core interest, in a meta-artistic way, the author uses clear autoreferentiality toward printmaking as a visual art technique, pinpointing it as one of his major thematic and formal interests, dedicatedly searching for its most basic principle.

 Phalanx (cylindrical print, 2004)